gridaphobe/research-exam/slides.md

 <!-- > hope that these tests generalize! -->

-# This Talk

-## Techniques for Automated Unit-Testing
+# This Talk: Techniques for Automatic Unit-Testing

 <!-- 1.
 Human-generated tests -->
 - Existing